How to Deploy from a Container Image

 Deploy Component using a Container Image as the Source

 - Visit the Apps page and either click Create App if starting from scratch, or click an existing app to add your container image to your solution.

-- If adding an image to an existing solution, click the Components tab, then click Service, Worker, or Job.
+- If adding an image to an existing solution, click the Settings tab.
+Click the Add Component button and then click Web Service, Worker, or Job.

 - Configure any details such as HTTP routes, environment variables, the run command, or the HTTP port.

-- Select the instance size you would like to use when a container is created from the image.
+- Select the plan and instance size you would like to use when a container is created from the image.